FrancescoSaverioZuppichini/pytorch-distributed-collective-communication/README.md

 It's important to notice that the reduce operation is done between the tensors on different devices, the root rank need to have a copy of the tensor on the local memory to perform the operation on it, in our case `tensor`.

 ## All Reduce
-The all_reduce operation in torch.distributed is similar to the reduce operation, but instead of returning the result on a single GPU or process, it returns the result on all GPUs or processes.
+The `all_reduce` operation in `torch.distributed` is similar to the reduce operation, but instead of returning the result on a single GPU or process, it returns the result on all GPUs or processes.

-Like the reduce operation, all_reduce applies a specified reduction operation (e.g. sum, product, max) element-wise to the input tensors and returns the result on all GPUs or processes.
-This allows for easy computation of values such as the mean or sum of a tensor across all GPUs or process
+Like the reduce operation, `all_reduce` applies a specified reduction operation (e.g. sum, product, max) element-wise to the input tensors and returns the result on all GPUs or processes.
+This allows for easy computation of values such as the mean or sum of a tensor across all GPUs or process.

 ![img](images/All%20Reduce.png)